 Citing a work by multiple authors

-For a source with three or fewer authors, list the authors' last names in the text or in the parenthetical citation:
+For a source with two authors, list the authors’ last names in the text or in the parenthetical citation:

 Citing multiple works by the same author

 If you cite more than one work by a particular author, include a shortened title for the particular work from which you are quoting to distinguish it from the others.
 Put short titles of books in italics and short titles of articles in quotation marks.

 Additionally, if the author's name is not mentioned in the sentence, you would format your citation with the author's name followed by a comma, followed by a shortened title of the work, followed, when appropriate, by page numbers:

 If you cite from different volumes of a multivolume work, always include the volume number followed by a colon.
 Put a space after the colon, then provide the page number(s).
 (If you only cite from one volume, provide only the page number in parentheses.)